telent/liminix/STYLE.md

   * where a `let` form defines multiple names, put a newline after the token `let`, and indent each name two characters

+* should it be a package or a module? packages are self-contained - they live in /nix/store/eeeeeee-name and don't directly change system behaviour by their presence or absense. modules can add to /etc or /bin or other global state, create services, all that side-effecty stuff.  generally it should be a package unless it can't be.